visual-framework/vf-wp/docs/blocks.md

 <!-- wp:vf/members {"ver":"1.0.0"} /-->
 ```

-These blocks can only be configured using the Gutenberg front-end editor.
+These blocks are best configured using the Gutenberg front-end editor.

-## Blocks within page templates
+## Blocks within Page Templates

 Plugin blocks can be hard-coded into theme templates: